Temperaturecontrol

 PT100

-Note PT100 as used by the e3d amplifier is supported in current edge, but not in the current pre built binary firmware.
+Note PT100 as used by the e3d amplifier is supported in current edge, but not in the current pre-built binary firmware.

 Configuration and usage

-A PT100 is a commonly used RTD.
-Compared to NTC (the most common) thermistors work, the PT100 is “PTC” so the change in resistance with temperature is “other way around”.
-(PT100's also have a very different curve than NTCs handled by Thermistor class.)
+Compared to NTC (the most common) thermistors, the PT100 is “PTC” so the change in resistance with temperature is the “other way around”.

-“PTC” means “positive temperature coefficient” so electrical resistance increases with raising temperature.
 They cannot be used as-is, you must use an amplifier circuit to raise the voltage change so they become usable by SmoothieBoard.

-Currently Smoothie only supports E3D's PT100 amplifier board.
 Other PT100 amplifiers may be supported later (i.e. MAX31865 via SPI).

-The PT100 E3D amplifier needs to be powered from the AVCC and AGND header pins on the SmoothieBoard, only newer boards have this header.
+CRITICAL POWER REQUIREMENT: The PT100 E3D amplifier needs to be powered from the AVCC and AGND header pins on the SmoothieBoard, only newer boards have this header.

 If you do not have AVCC/AGND pins, you can use 3.3V and GND.
-However this may introduce noise in the ADC system and may affect all temperature readings from analog sources (i.e. thermistors and PT100).
+However, this may introduce noise in the ADC system and may affect all temperature readings from analog sources (i.e. thermistors and PT100).

 DO NOT power from 5v or you will kill the port.